VisualSearch-GmbH/Shopware6-RecommendSimilarProducts/README.md

 ## Automatic Computation of Recommendations

+The plugin will periodically and automatically check, if all of your products have cross-sellings the defined name (see 4. in Installation).
+If one product does not have the cross-selling with the defined name, then all products within this category are selected for an update.
+The IDs, names, image urls and category of these products will be sent to an external server.
+On the server, for every product the visually closest ones will be automatically selected.
+The computed cross-sellings will be automatically uploaded to your webshop.

 ##### 1. Follow Shopware tutorial to setup scheduled tasks
 You can find complete instructions here: https://docs.shopware.com/de/shopware-6-de/tutorials-und-faq/scheduled-tasks-anlegen